Practical Analysis, Strategies, & Skills (PASS) Courses

 Extra Feedback Program

 McGeorge graduates taking a different state’s bar exam or otherwise not participating in BEAT may participate in the free Extra Feedback Program (EFP) instead.
 Alumni taking advantage of the EFP submit designated essay and performance test practice exams for detailed, individualized written feedback.
 Exams used in the EFP are the same as those used in BEAT, but the EFP is entirely voluntary, allowing for greater flexibility.
 This program is open to all McGeorge alumni, regardless of whether they are taking the bar for the first time, and there is no application or RSVP necessary.
-Please watch the McGeorge Bar Prep Blog and/or "McGeorge Bar Prep" Facebook or @mcgeorgebarprep Instagram pages for the schedule, which should be posted shortly after graduation
+Please watch the "McGeorge Bar Prep" Facebook page for the schedule, which should be posted shortly after graduation

 Bar Financial Planning